 The two millennia that preceded the 5th century were no less important, being host to several enduring civilizations in the Aegean, Crete, and the mainland.

-Ancient Greek civilization is known for its achievements which are not as much filled with conquest or wealth, as they are with lasting contributions to philosophy, politics, science, medicine, language, literature, art and architecture.
+Ancient Greek civilization is known more for achievements which are not as much filled with conquest or wealth, as they are with lasting contributions to philosophy, politics, science, medicine, language, literature, art and architecture.

 Influence